newsappsio/spam/README.md

 # spam
 spam.js is a small library to create modern [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) maps with [D3](https://github.com/mbostock/d3).
 It makes it easy to create static or zoomable maps with automatic centering and retina resolution.
 Custom projections, `d3.geo` path generators and multiple map features are also supported.

-It doesn't tie you to a framework, you're still in charge of painting everything.
-For doing that the library divides the map rendering into several stages: `prepaint`, `paintfeature`, `postpaint` and `dynamicpaint`.
+When using spam.js you are still in charge of painting everything.
+However it creates the canvas boilerplate and tries to handle as much as possible without putting constraints on the user.
+In order to improve performance, spam.js uses two painting phases.
+The 'static' layer is created once (for every zoom level) and should contain the majority of operations.
+After these operations complete, the canvas is saved into a picture.
+Now every time the canvas needs a repaint (e.g. for hover effects), spam.js enters the 'dynamic' painting phase.
+Here we provide the option to paint dynamic content, while painting the 'static' image in the background.

+In order to get the most out of spam.js, we encourage you to think about which parts of your map are static and dynamic beforehand and then use the appropriate callbacks.
+The more code runs in the 'static' functions, the faster spam.js will become.

 ## Getting started
 spam.js depends on [D3](https://github.com/mbostock/d3), [rbush](https://github.com/mourner/rbush) and [TopoJSON](https://github.com/mbostock/topojson).

-Due to a bug on D3 and TopoJSON you'll need to use our forks.
+Due to bugs in D3 and TopoJSON you'll need to use our forks.
 Grab them [here](https://github.com/lukasappelhans/d3) and [here](https://github.com/lukasappelhans/topojson).
 We are expecting a PR soon.

-Clone the repository (or download) the zip and include `spam.js` after D3, TopoJSON and rbush in your website.
+Clone the repository (or download the zip) and include `spam.js` after D3, TopoJSON and rbush in your website.

 ````html
 <script src="d3.min.js"></script>